 To run some other types of neural networks, check out our example projects, including examples that perform real-time object detection, pose estimation, keyphrase detection, on-device transfer learning, and more.

-If you want to create your own model, try these tutorials:
+If you want to train your own TensorFlow model for the Edge TPU, try these tutorials:

-- Retrain an image classification model using post-training quantization (runs in Google Colab)
+- Retrain an image classification model (MobileNet) (runs in Google Colab)

-- Retrain an object detection model using quantization-aware training (runs in Docker)
+- Retrain an object detection model (EfficientDet) (runs in Google Colab)

-- Or to create your own model that's compatible with the Edge TPU, read TensorFlow Models on the Edge TPU.
+- Or to build your own model that's compatible with the Edge TPU, read TensorFlow Models on the Edge TPU

 If you'd like to browse the Mendel source code and build it yourself for the Dev Board, take a look at the Mendel Getting Started guide.

 sudo shutdown now

 When the red LED on the Dev Board turns off, you can unplug the power.